-The Covid-19 pandemic meant we were unable to hold physical meetings for the autumn and spring terms.
-All meetings during that period were held by Zoom.
+All Governor meetings have been held in person this year.
 There is a risk that Governors may not be able to attend meetings, could feel they are not able to carry out their duties or feel they are not being properly supported.
-This has not been the case and meetings have worked well online using Zoom and Governors have reported they are happy with both how the pandemic is being managed by the school and how Governors are being involved in decision-making.
+This has not been the case and meetings have worked well.